-The Tower Experience happened at the crucial time of the Reformation.\ The Prince of Saxony, Frederick the Wise, wanted to protect Luther from the Pope and the Emperor hiding him in Wartburg Castle.
+The Tower Experience happened at the crucial time of the Reformation.
+The Prince of Saxony, Frederick the Wise, wanted to protect Luther from the Pope and the Emperor hiding him in Wartburg Castle.
 And in this castle - while suffering from anxiety and depression - Luther was suddenly overwhelmed by a sense of God's purifying love.
 Sam Keen, the American psychologist, describes this event in the following way: After years of fear and anxiety, Luther discovered that his life was of ultimate worth not because of any work he accomplished, but because he was accepted by God as a sinner.
 And Erik Erikson concludes that after experiencing a series of major doubts and emotional sufferings, Luther's Tower Experience opened the gate to the new stage of his life.
 He was 38 years old and free from his old angst.
-Many of Luther's biographers agree that this event was much more important than nailing the 95 Theses as it helped to create the doctrinal ground for the Reformation. \ [Whilst many scholars believe that the 'Tower Experience' occurred in the tower of the Black Cloister in Wittenberg (later Luther's home) Dr Opala explained that he subscribes to a more recent theory that it took place at a later date while Luther was in Wartberg Castle.]
+Many of Luther's biographers agree that this event was much more important than nailing the 95 Theses as it helped to create the doctrinal ground for the Reformation.
+[The traditional Lutheran view is that that Luther's tower experience took place in 1519 in the tower of his Augustinian monastery in Wittenberg.
+But more recent historians and researchers prefer to move this event to 1521 or even later, which could place it in the tower of Wartburg Castle rather than in the monastery tower.]